unbit/uwsgi-docs/Configuration.rst

 ======== ==
 %v       the vassals directory (pwd)
+%V       the uWSGI version
+%h       the hostname
 %o       the original config filename, as specified on the command line
+%O       same as %o but refer to the first non-template config file (useful for referring to the vassal file in Emperor mode)
 %p       the absolute path of the configuration file
+%P       same as %p but refer to the first non-template config file
 %s       the filename of the configuration file
+%S       same as %s but refer to the first non-template config file
 %d       the absolute path of the directory containing the configuration file
+%D       same as %d but refer to the first non-template config file
 %e       the extension of the configuration file
+%E       same as %e but refer to the first non-template config file
 %n       the filename without extension
+%N       same as %n but refer to the first non-template config file
 %c       the name of the directory containing the config file (version 1.3+)
+%C       same as %c but refer to the first non-template config file
 %x       the current section identifier, eg. `config.ini:section` (version 1.9-dev+)
+%X       same as %x but refer to the first non-template config file
 %0..%9   a specific component of the full path of the directory containing the config file (version 1.3+)
 ======== ==